Iberian ibex

-The Iberian ibex (Capra pyrenaica), also known as the Spanish ibex, Spanish wild goat, or Iberian wild goat, is a species of ibex endemic to the Iberian Peninsula.
+The Iberian ibex (Capra pyrenaica), also known as the Spanish ibex, Spanish wild goat and Iberian wild goat, is a species of ibex endemic to the Iberian Peninsula.
 Four subspecies have been described; two are now extinct.
-The Portuguese subspecies became extinct in 1892, and the Pyrenean subspecies became extinct in 2000.
-A project to clone the Pyrenean subspecies resulted in one clone being born alive in July 2003, making it the first taxon to become "un-extinct", although the clone died several minutes after birth due to physical defects in its lungs, therefore remaining extinct.
+The Portuguese ibex became extinct in 1892, and the Pyrenean ibex became extinct in 2000 and in 2003.
+A project to clone the Pyrenean ibex resulted in one clone being born alive in July 2003, making it the first taxon to become "un-extinct", although the clone died a few minutes after birth due to physical defects in its left lung.